sbt/sbt-ci-release/readme.md

 [![Build Status](https://travis-ci.org/olafurpg/sbt-ci-release.svg?branch=master)](https://travis-ci.org/olafurpg/sbt-ci-release)

-This is an sbt plugin to help automate publishing from Travis CI to Sonatype to Maven Central.
+This is an sbt plugin to help automate releases to Sonatype and Maven Central from Travis CI

 - git tag pushes are published as regular releases to Maven Central
 - merge into master commits are published as -SNAPSHOT with a unique version number for every commit

 Beware that publishing from Travis CI requires you to expose Sonatype credentials as secret environment variables in Travis CI jobs.
-However, note that secret environment variables are not accessible during pull requests.
+However, secret environment variables are not accessible during pull requests.

 Let's get started!